indexxing/PolyPlus/README.md

 4. Fourth go to Polytoria and you should see some changes!

 ## How to Download Pre-Release?

-> Pre-Release builds may have work in progress features or bugs - use at your own risk To download the stable build, simply follow the instructions above.
+> Pre-Release builds may have work in progress features or bugs!

+To download the stable build, simply follow the instructions above.
 However, to access the pre-release build, download the source code of the GitHub itself and follow the same steps as outlined in the stable build download instructions.